-Some mobile apps are location aware, giving you the ability to target viewers based on their exact location, using GPS coordinates.
-Hyperlocal options let you target (and exclude) these precise regions.
+Some mobile apps are location-aware, giving you the ability to target viewers based on their exact location using GPS coordinates.
+Hyperlocal options allow you to target (and exclude) these precise regions.

 Hyperlocal options can be set for mobile hyperlocal campaigns and advanced campaigns.